 The Last Supper, Leonardo da Vinci’s masterful work, is housed at the Church of Santa Maria delle Grazie.
 The 15th-century mural is arguably one of Milan’s most famous attractions.

-If you are looking for a walking tour focusing on Milan’s exquisite examples of art and historical architecture, this is one of the best tours available.
+If you want a walking tour focusing on Milan’s exquisite examples of art and historical architecture, this is one of the best tours available.
 It provides a one-hour, 4.5-star guided look at The Last Supper and Santa Maria delle Grazie.

 GT Tours operates the tour.
 A local English-speaking guide provides artistic and historical perspectives.
 Participants have guaranteed entrance.